openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/request_object_client_id_did.json}}

+* `verifier_attestation`: This Client Identifier Scheme allows the Verifier to authenticate using a JWT that is bound to a certain public key as defined in (#verifier_attestation_jwt).
+When the Client Identifier Scheme is `verifier_attestation`, the Client Identifier MUST equal the `sub` claim value in the Verifier attestation JWT.
+The request MUST be signed with the private key corresponding to the public key in the `cnf` claim in the Verifier attestation JWT.
+The Verifier attestation JWT MUST be added to the `va` JOSE Header of the request object.
+The Wallet MUST validate the signature on the Verifier attestation JWT.
+The `iss` claim value of the Verifier Attestation JWT MUST identify a party the Wallet trusts for issuing Verifier Attestation JWTs.
+If the Verifier Attestation JWT contains a `redirect_uris` claim, the `redirect_uri` request parameter value MUST exactly match one of the `redirect_uris` claim entries.
+Otherwise, if the Wallet can establish trust in the Client Identifier through the issuer of the attestation or by mapping claims in the attestation to a list of trusted entities, it may allow the client to freely choose the `redirect_uri` value.
+If not and the attestation contains a `client_uri` claim, the FQDN of the `redirect_uri` value MUST match the `client_uri` claim value.
+Otherwise, the Wallet MUST refuse the request.
+All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.

-To use `client_id_scheme` values `entity_id` and `did`, Verifiers MUST be confidential clients.
+To use `client_id_scheme` values `entity_id`, `verifier_attestation`, and `did`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.

 Other specifications can define further values for the `client_id_scheme` parameter.
 It is RECOMMENDED to use collision-resistant names for such values.